metabase/metabase/docs/databases/settings.md

 This S3 staging directory must be in the same region you specify above.

+## Access key

+Part of IAM credentials for AWS.

+## Secret Key

+Part of IAM credentials for AWS.

+## Additional Athena connection string options

+You can specify additional options via a string, e.g. `UseResultsetStreaming=0;LogLevel=6`.

 ## Catalog

 You can use a different [catalog](https://docs.aws.amazon.com/athena/latest/ug/understanding-tables-databases-and-the-data-catalog.html) (for example if you're using federated queries).